RTX/Docker-Workshop/201 Start A Swarm Cluster/README.md

 ## Step 6
 ### SSH to your workers

-SSH to your each worker
+SSH to each of your worker machines and run the join command for the worker.

 ```{r, engine='bash', count_lines}